GraciousSaxena/GraciousSaxena-Java-Backend-multibank-assessment/README.md

 ## Notes on bonus-friendly extensibility

-The project is structured so you can later add:
+The project is structured so we can later add:

 - Kafka or WebSocket ingestion adapters
 - PostgreSQL / TimescaleDB persistence